Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>CommandPrefix</summary>

-Command prefix is how all MusicBot commands must be started<br>
+Command prefix is how all MusicBot commands must be started in Discord messages.<br>
+E.g., if you set this to * the play command is trigger by *play ...<br>
 <strong>Default Value:</strong> <code>!</code>
 </details>
 <details>